infiniteopt/InfiniteOpt.jl/docs/src/guide/optimize.md

 ## Optimizer Models
-As discussed previously, `InfiniteModel`s contain an `optimizer_model` field which stores a transformed finite version of the model in a `JuMP.Model` that contains a data struct (that stores a mapping between the transformed model and the infinite model) in the `Model.ext` dictionary with an associated key.
+As discussed previously, `InfiniteModel`s contain an `optimizer_model` field which stores a transformed finite version of the model in a `JuMP.Model` that contains a data object (that stores a mapping between the transformed model and the infinite model) in the `Model.ext` dictionary with an associated key.
 By default a `JuMP.Model` using [`TranscriptionData`](@ref) stored under the key `:TransData` is used and is referred to as a `TranscriptionModel`.
 The